zazuko/trifid/packages/core/README.md

 ## Installation

+Trifid-LD is a [Node.js](http://nodejs.org/) based application.
+To install and run it you either have to have [Node.js](http://nodejs.org/) or [IO.js](https://iojs.org/) installed or you can use [Docker](https://www.docker.com/) an build a docker image containing Trifid-LD and all its dependencies.

+### Installing with Node.js or IO.js

-Trifid-LD requires [Node.js](http://nodejs.org/) or [IO.js](https://iojs.org/).
-Make sure you have either of it installed.
-Once this is done clone the Github repository and run `npm install` to install all module dependencies.
+Make sure you have either [Node.js](http://nodejs.org/) or [IO.js](https://iojs.org/) installed.
+Once this is done clone the Github repository and run

+    npm install

+to install all module dependencies.

 Trifid-LD is using Bunyan for logging.
 To pretty print log output on the console you might want to install it globally using